Wilhelm Ludwig von Eschwege

-Baron Wilhelm Ludwig von Eschwege (1777–1855) was a geologist, geographer and above all a mineralogist and engineer of German mines.
+Baron Wilhelm Ludwig von Eschwege (1777–1855) was a geologist, geographer, architect and above all a mineralogist and engineer of German mines.
 He played an important role in all areas of activity in both Portugal and Brazil, where he joined the Portuguese court and taking refuge in Brazil between 1807 and 1821.

 Early life

 The Baron of Eschwege was born in Aue, in the vicinity of the city that gives its name to his family, Eschwege, in the Duchy of Hessen-Kassel, today part of the Federal State of Hessen, Germany.
 In Göttingen in Lower-Saxony, he studied law and science, studies he completed at the University of Marburg before launching on a military career.
 Whilst still in Germany, he was contracted to serve as director of mines in Portugal, where he arrived in 1803, accompanied by another military engineer Friedrich Ludwig Wilhelm Varnhagen, father of the renowned historian Francisco Adolfo de Varnhagen, who played a crucial role in the classification of the Manueline style.
 Eschwege worked in Ferrarias da Foz de Alge, on the confluence of this watercourse and the Zêzere River.
 While still in Portugal, he engaged in pioneering mineralogy studies of the country.